Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 For recurring jobs that complete within Lambda's time limit.

-Example: Hourly data aggregation
+Example.
+Hourly data aggregation

 • EventBridge rule triggers Lambda every hour